 Based in Statesboro, Georgia Southern University enrolls over 3,400 graduate students each year.
 Many of these learners enroll in the school’s 37+ distance education programs, which include an online master of science in sport management.
 Over six semesters (roughly two years), students develop the administrative tools needed to oversee all aspects of sporting events, from daily facilities operations and ticket sales to strategic marketing and special event management.
 GSU propels students to success with professional development resources that include internship help and job guidance through its career services centers.
 Sport management graduates can assume leadership roles at collegiate athletic departments, professional sport teams, and regional/national sport commissions.

-Degree candidates take 36 credits that cover required topics like revenue generation, industry law and risk management, and research and analysis in sport.
-Electives comprise one-third of the curriculum, allowing students to pursue advanced topics and practicum experiences specific to their professional interests.
+Online sports management masters degree candidates take 36 credits that cover required topics like revenue generation, industry law and risk management, and research and analysis in sport.
+Electives comprise one–third of the curriculum, allowing students to pursue advanced topics and practicum experiences specific to their professional interests.
 Individuals who plan on pursuing a doctorate degree or careers as analysts may also conduct original research as part of a thesis project.

 GSU offers one fall entry date for this program.
 Admission requirements include GRE/GMAT scores (earned within the past five years) and an undergraduate degree with a minimum 2.5 GPA.
 Distance learners pay the same tuition, regardless of where they live.